Phantoms and strange attractors in cosmology: The non-chaotic D-brane model

 \section{The non-chaotic D-brane model}

 The scalar field potential that we will choose for our cosmological model is motivated by a closely related potential that appears in some supersymmetric Yang-Mills theories.
-Chaos in matrix models and Yang-Mills theories has been extensively studied in the last few years, motivated the holographic description of black hole horizons and the onset of thermalization (see {\it e.g.} \cite{Asano:2015eha,Gur-Ari:2015rcq,Baskan:2019qsb,Baskan:2022dys}).
+Cosmological models based on similar potentials with matrix-valued scalar fields have been investigated in the past \cite{Ashoorioon:2009wa}.
+More recently, there has also been interest in chaos in matrix models and Yang-Mills theories, motivated by the holographic description of black hole horizons and the onset of thermalization (see {\it e.g.} \cite{Asano:2015eha,Gur-Ari:2015rcq,Baskan:2019qsb,Baskan:2022dys}).

 Here we shall consider the ${\cal N}=1^*$ theory that arises by adding mass terms to the three chiral multiplets $\hat \Phi_{i}$, $i=1,2,3$, of the ${\cal N}=4$ $SU(N)$ super Yang-Mills theory.
 It has a superpotential \be W_{{\cal N}=1} = {\rm Tr}\left( [\hat \Phi_1,[\hat \Phi_2,\hat\Phi_2]] +m_1\hat \Phi_1^2 +m_2\hat\Phi_2^2+m_3\hat\Phi_3^2 \right)\ . \ee The $\hat \Phi_{123}$ are in the adjoint representation of $SU(N)$.
 Let us denote by $\varphi_{i}$, $i=1,...,6$ the six (real) scalar components.
 The bosonic part of the Lagrangian containing the scalar fields is \be L={\rm Tr}\left(-\frac12 D_\mu \varphi_i D^\mu \varphi_i - \frac12 m_i^2 \varphi_i \varphi_i +\frac14 [\varphi_i,\varphi_j][\varphi_i,\varphi_j]\right)\ . \ee We shall consider the ansatz \bea && Z_1 \equiv \varphi_1+i\varphi_4= x(\sigma) e^{-i\mu_1 t}\alpha_1\ , \nonumber\\ && Z_2 \equiv\varphi_2+i\varphi_5= y(\sigma) e^{-i\mu_2 t}\alpha_2\ , \nonumber\\ && Z_3 \equiv \varphi_3+i\varphi_6= z(\sigma) e^{-i\mu_3 t}\alpha_3\ , \eea where $\sigma $ is one of the spatial coordinates and $\alpha_{123}$ are any $N\times N$ representation of the $SU(2)$ algebra, \be \big[\alpha_i,\alpha_j \big]=2i\epsilon_{ijk}\alpha_k \ ,\qquad {\rm Tr}[\alpha_i\cdot\alpha_j] =a_N\, \delta_{ij}\ . \ee For irreducible representations, $a_N=\frac13 N(N^2-1)$; for reducible representations, the coefficient analog to $a_N$ is smaller.
 We assume a configuration where the gauge field vanishes.
 Note that the Gauss law constraint \be \sum_i\left[\partial_\mu \varphi_i,\varphi_i\right]=0\ , \ee is identically satisfied by the given ansatz.